Kinto/kinto/docs/permissions.rst

 ===========

 Objects:
   Anything that can be interracted with.
-Collections, records, schemas, buckets are all objects.
+Collections, records, buckets, groups are all objects.

 Principals:
   An entity that can be authenticated.
 Principals can be individual people, applications, services, or any group of such things.

 Groups:
   A group of already existing principals.

 Permissions:
   An action that can be done on an object.
-Example of permissions are "read", "write", and "create".
+Permissions are "read", "write", and "create".

 ACLs:
   A list of permissions associated to objects and principals.
-For instance, `write_bucket: [list, of, principals]`.
+For instance, `collections:create = [list, of, principals]`.

 Objects
 =======